-- (a) Review and make recommendations for improvements to the Bank's Corporate Governance Framework - (b) Recommend membership criteria for the Board and its Committees. - (c) Review and make recommendations on the Bank's key human capital policies - (d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors. - (e) Ensure that an independent Board evaluation exercise is undertaken annually - (f) Provide oversight on Directors' orientation and continuing education programmes - (g) Ensure proper reporting and disclosure of the Bank's corporate governance procedures to stakeholders. - (h) Ensure proper succession planning for the Bank.
+- (a) Review and make recommendations for improvements to the Bank's Corporate Governance Framework. - (b) Recommend membership criteria for the Board and its Committees. - (c) Review and make recommendations on the Bank's key human capital policies. - (d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors. - (e) Ensure that an independent Board evaluation exercise is undertaken annually. - (f) Provide oversight on Directors' orientation and continuing education programmes. - (g) Ensure proper reporting and disclosure of the Bank's corporate governance procedures to stakeholders. - (h) Ensure proper succession planning for the Bank.

-5. Board Finance & General Purpose Committee:
+v.
+Board Finance & General Purpose Committee:

-The Board Finance and General Purpose Committee has oversight responsibility for issues relating to the Bank's budgetary process, procurements and strategic planning.
-The Committee is composed of a minimum of four (4) Non-Executive Directors (including an Independent Non-Executive Director).
+The Board Finance & General Purpose Committee has oversight responsibility for issues relating to the Bank's budgetary process, procurements and strategic planning.
+The Committee is composed of a minimum of four (4) Non-Executive Directors (including an Independent Director).
 The Committee meets quarterly or as the need arises.

-- (a) Review major expense lines periodically and approve expenditure within the approval limit of the Committee as documented in the financial manual of authorities. - (b) Participate in and lead an annual strategy retreat for the Board. - (c) Review annually, the Bank's financial projections, as well as capital and operating budgets and review on a quarterly basis with Management, the progress of key initiatives, including actual financial results against targets and projections. - (d) Make recommendations to the Board regarding the Bank's investment strategy, policy and guidelines, its implementation and compliance with those policies and guidelines and the performance of the Bank's investment portfolios. - (e) Ensure a transparent and competitive tendering process on major contracts to guarantee the best value for the Bank. - (f) Ensure that all major contracts are carried out according to the terms and conditions of the contract agreement. - (g) Other finance matters including recommending for Board approval, the Bank's dividend policy, including amount, nature and timing and other corporate actions. - (h) Recommend a comprehensive framework for delegation of authority on financial matters and ensure compliance with same.
+- (a) Review major expense lines periodically and approve expenditure within the approval limit of the Committee as documented in the financial manual of authorities: - (b) Participate in and lead an annual strategy retreat for the Board. - (c) Review annually, the Bank's financial projections, as well as capital and operating budgets and review on a quarterly basis with Management, the progress of key initiatives, including actual financial results against targets and projections. - (d) Make recommendations to the Board regarding the Bank's investment strategy, policy and guidelines, its implementation and compliance with those policies and guidelines and the performance of the Bank's investment portfolios. - (e) Ensure a transparent and competitive tendering process on major contracts to guarantee the best value for the Bank. - (f) Review and recommend to the Board for approval, the procurement strategy and policy of the Bank. - (g) Ensure that all major contracts are carried out according to the terms and conditions of the contract agreement. - (h) Other finance matters including recommending for Board approval, the Bank's dividend policy, including amount, nature and timing and other corporate actions. - (i) Recommend a comprehensive framework for delegation of authority on financial matters and ensure compliance with same.

-6. Board Information Technology Committee:
+vi.
+Board Information Technology Committee

-The Board Information Technology Committee ("the Committee") has oversight responsibility for all issues relating to the Bank's Information Technology (IT) and digitalization strategies, investments and risks.
-The Committee is also responsible for matters relating to IT governance, Cybersecurity and IT risk.
-The Committee is composed of a minimum of four (4) Non-Executive Directors (including an Independent Non-Executive Director).
+The Board Information Technology Committee ("the Committee") has oversight responsibility for all issues relating to the Bank's Information Technology (IT) and digitalisation strategies, investments and risks.
+The Committee is also responsible for matters relating to IT governance,

+Cybersecurity and IT risk.
+The Committee is composed of a minimum of four (4) Non-Executive Directors including an Independent Director.
+The Chairman of the Committee is an Independent Non-Executive Director.
 The Committee meets quarterly or as the need arises.

-- (a) Execution of the Board's strategy in relation to Information Technology and Digitalization - (b) Provide advice on strategic direction on IT related issues. - (c) Review IT related investments and expenditure. - (d) Review IT-related innovation as well as existing and future trends that may affect the Bank's digital strategy - (e) Review the effectiveness of the Bank's IT and cybersecurity risk identification and remediation practices, policies, controls and procedures - (f) Review the effectiveness of the Bank's overall IT enterprise architecture including the stability and reliability of the digital eco-system, the quality of IT services provided and the type of customer experience delivered - (g) Ensure the Bank's compliance with applicable IT related laws and regulations.
+- (a) Execution of the Board's strategy in relation to Information Technology and Digitalisation. - (b) Provide advice on strategic direction on IT related issues. - (c) Review IT related investments and expenditure. - (d) Review IT-related innovation as well as existing and future trends that may affect the Bank's digital strategy. - (e) Review the effectiveness of the Bank's IT and cybersecurity risk identification and remediation practices, policies, controls and procedures. - (f) Review the effectiveness of the Bank's overall IT enterprise architecture including the stability and reliability of the digital eco-system, the quality of IT services provided and the type of customer experience delivered. - (g) Ensure the Bank's compliance with applicable IT related laws and regulations.